HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 Defying the laws they say I'm a god aye
 They say I'm a god yuh

+MOTHNODE

-I owe it to the dust and the empty chambers
-Stay there to the very end in an endless spiral
-Make it last my grit on revival, it's a fresh spit it's a fresh spit ye
+i owe it to dust and the empty chambers stay there to the very end in an endless spiral make it last my grit on revival it's a fresh spit it's a fresh spit ye

 God is dead carcass is rotten
 My faith is alive but it's easily forgotten
-I'm into the bottom
+I'm into the bottom ya
 I rise with the dust on the ground

-i crave that i can’t raise the faith it's the grit in my lungs i am dying again day after day, for truth, for the sins
-(what) i’ve told yesterday crushed in my hands
+i crave that i can’t raise the faith it's the grit in my lungs and i am dying again day after day, for the truth, for the sins what i’ve gave yesterday - crushed in my hands ey
+Say what you did not mean... at all
-I drop into Feelings, her soul just swirling around
+I drop into Feelings, her soul just swirling around my signs still carved into the stones in the tombs so deep into the ground

 yet i knew these thorns so pierced
 Fire the source of all suffering